wolfj123/PolicyModelsPlugin/docs/CONTRIBUTING.md

 ## Expanding the LSP Server

+### Language Capabilites

+The server now supports the following capabililtes: [Auto-complete,Go to refernce, Go To Definition](./../README.md/#features) and error highlighting.
+If you wish to add new capabilites to the server you first need to familiarize yourself with the [LSP protocol](#language-server-protocol).
+To enable more capabilites you need to add the relevant settings in the server capabilites response to client in [code](./../server/src/server.ts).

 ### Language Services

 To answer LSP requests we have implemented language features which can be found in the following files: